vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 and the implementation has to take that into account, and update the filtering state accordingly.

 We also can't overload the k8s API with requests.
-General rule of thumb is we shouldn't do requests much more often that k8s itself generates events.
+The general rule of thumb is we shouldn't do requests much more often that k8s itself generates events.

 Each approach has very different properties.
 It is hard to estimate which ones are a better fit.